python-microscopy/python-microscopy/docs/LocalisationAnalysis.rst

    We previously used a slightly different analysis architecture, launched with the ``launchWorkers`` command.
 If you are familiar with
    ``launchWorkers``, ``PYMEClusterOfOne`` should be a drop in replacement.
 The most noticeable differences will be a different task monitoring window, and that analysis results now go in an ``analysis`` subdirectory of the image directory rather than a higher level analysis directory.
-We've done a reasonable ammount of testing, but if something doesn't work ``launchWorkers`` is still available (for now, python 2.7 only).
-Please also let us know so we can fix it.

 Loading data